Tag Archives: greenhouse gases

 1996 Exxon’s Lee Raymond Speech at API Annual Meeting

-In 1996 Exxon Corporation’s Chairman Lee Raymond addressed the members and guests of American Petroleum Institute’s (“API”) Annual Meeting at the Grand Hyatt Hotel in Washington D.C.
+Video of this speech can be viewed on C-SPAN.
+Summary In 1996 Exxon Corporation’s Chairman Lee Raymond addressed the members and guests of American Petroleum Institute’s (“API”) Annual Meeting at the Grand Hyatt Hotel in Washington D.C.
 The speech championed the economic benefits of fossil fuels, industry-wide coalition building, and technological advancements.
-Raymond’s theme throughout the speech was “a factual, common sense approach” to contemporary […]
+Raymond’s theme throughout […]

 1996 Exxon’s Lee Raymond “Energy, The Economy, And The Environment: Moving Forward Together”